bharathkarumudi/bharathkarumudi.github.io/_posts/2025-04-20-WindowsForensics.md

 ---
 ## Conclusion
-Windows forensics plays a crucial role in digital investigations.
-By understanding registry artifacts, filesystem behaviors, and supporting forensic tools, investigators can uncover critical evidence efficiently.
-Whether tracking user activity, program execution, or device connections, leveraging these artifacts is key to successful analysis.
+From registry keys to shortcut files, Windows forensics offers a wealth of insight for digital investigators.
+With the right tools and an understanding of where to look, you can uncover valuable evidence and build stronger timelines.
+Got thoughts or questions?
+I’d love to hear how others are approaching Windows artifact analysis.